 Re-engagement campaigns aim to bring users back when they start to lose interest by giving them incentive to log in and start using your platform again.

-We’ve already looked at a couple of examples from Grammarly and the company is back again with an excellent example of re-engagement emails, which we previously featured in our article on the best B2B lead generation strategies and another on B2B Email Marketing Strategies for Customer Retention.
+We’ve already looked at a couple of examples from Grammarly and the company is back again with an excellent example of re-engagement emails, which we previously featured in our article on the best B2B lead generation strategies.

 In the email above, Grammarly takes a tongue-in-cheek approach twitho reaching out to users by gamifying engagement with the unlocking of The Wrinkle In Time badge.
 There’s no pushy messaging here or attempts to lure users who are already unengaged with an upgrade to a paid version of a product they’re barely using – just a gentle nudge to remind them why they signed up to the free version.